 The Texture Shaders Project

 This project demonstrates the loading, rendering, and unloading of textures with WebGL.
 You can see an example of this project running in Figure 5-3 with the left and right screenshots from the two scenes implemented.
 Notice the naturally appearing objects without white borders in the left screenshot and the images with white backgrounds in the right screenshot.
 This project will also highlight the differences between images with and without the alpha channel, or transparency.
-The source code to this project is defined in the Chapter5/5.1.TextureShaders folder.
+The source code to this project is defined in the chapter5/5.1.texture_shaders folder.